 Late arrival interrupts the teaching and learning process in the classroom.
-If students are late they must report to the office to sign in.
-If a student arrives late for class without permission, then there will be a progression of interventions to change this behaviour.
+If students are late they must report directly to class, where their late will be recorded by the classroom teacher.
+Students must also arrive punctually for their online classes, as attendance will also be taken during these learning blocks.
+If a student continues to arrive late for class without permission, then there will be a progression of interventions to change this behaviour.

 NUMBER OF LATES CONSEQUENCES

-5 VP Meeting & phone call to Parent/Guardian
+20 VP Meeting & phone call to Parent/Guardian

-10 VP Meeting & Letter to Parent/Guardian
+25 VP Meeting & Letter to Parent/Guardian

-15 VP Meeting with Parent/Guardian + Detention

-20+ Student Suspension: Parent/Guardian Meeting required upon return